hasn0life/ulisp-sedit-m5cardputer/README.md

 - Fn-h --- help menu

+- Fn-\[ --- toggle bracket matching on/off

+- Fn-\] --- check if bracket under the cursor has a matching bracket in the buffer.
+If so, they are temporarily highlighted.
+(Use when continuous bracket matching is off.)

 - Fn-5 --- bind contents of the text buffer to a symbol of your choice and quit editor

 - Fn-9 --- delete a file on the SD card